-Citizenship or immigration status: We can accept only certain documents as proof of U.S. citizenship.
+Citizenship or immigration status:

+We can accept only certain documents as proof of U.S. citizenship.
 These include a U.S. birth certificate, a U.S. passport, Certificate of Naturalization or Certificate of Citizenship.
-If you aren't a U.S. citizen, Social Security will ask to see your current U.S. immigration documents.
-Acceptable documents include your:
+If you are not a U.S. citizen, Social Security will ask to see your current U.S. immigration documents.
+Acceptable documents may include your:

-- Form I-551, Permanent Resident Card (green card, includes machine-readable immigrant visa with your unexpired foreign passport); - I-94, Arrival/Departure Record, with your unexpired foreign passport; or - I-766, Employment Authorization Card (EAD, work permit).
+- Form I-551, Permanent Resident Card (green card, includes machine-readable immigrant visa with your unexpired foreign passport). - I-94, Arrival/Departure Record, with your unexpired foreign passport. - I-766, Employment Authorization Card (EAD, work permit).

 International students must present further documentation.
-For more information, see International Students And Social Security Numbers (Publication No. 05-10181).

-Age: You need to present your birth certificate.
-(If one exists, you must submit it.)
-If a birth certificate doesn't exist, we may be able to accept your:
+For more information, see International Students and Social Security Numbers (Publication No. 05-10181).
+Age: If you are U.S. born, you need to present your U.S. birth certificate (if one exists, you must submit it).
+If a birth certificate does not exist, we may be able to accept one of the following:

-- Religious record made before the age of 5 showing your date of birth;
+- Religious record made before the age of 5 showing your date of birth.

-- U.S. hospital record of your birth; or
+- U.S. hospital record of your birth.

 - Passport.